“If the Prince of Countenances ever visits your bedroom window, remind him to visit me as well. I’ve been waiting.”

-GM: The man stares at Emil with something between alarm, disgust, and incredulity, like he’s just sprouted another head.
+GM: The man stares at Emil with something between shock, disgust, fear, and incredulity, like he’s just sprouted another head.

-He finally grabs the money and briskly walks out, muttering something under his breath in Spanish.
+The man finally grabs the money and briskly exits the room.
+Not quite a run, but definitely faster than a walk.
+He mutters something under his breath in Spanish.

-Emil only hears his pants zip up after the door slams shut.
+Emil hears his pants zip up after the door slams shut.

 Emil: He waits until the footsteps pitter patter into silence before resting back against his pillow, satisfied at his efforts.